Reboot your natural brain power — without

 Not only that, but when we continuously outsource our knowledge and memories to our devices (we see you, Google), it also impacts our brain’s ability to come up with new ideas and store knowledge, says Dedyukhina.
 Finally, the sheer number of choices that technology serves up also wears us out: Studies show that when faced with an abundance of choices, it’s far more taxing for our minds to settle on one.

-Luckily, there are a few easy things you can do to reboot your natural brain power — and you don’t have to totally untether from technology to do it.
-“We need to re-introduce boundaries,” says Dedyukhina, who offers up the following four tactics:
+Luckily, there are a few easy things you can do to curb distractions, reboot your natural brain power and learn how to be more productive.
+And don't worry — you don’t have to totally untether from technology to do it.
+As Dedyukhina says: “We need to re-introduce boundaries."
+Here, her four tactics to do just that:

 Turning off those attention-hungry pop-ups is the number-one step to cut down on your device usage.
 It’s a simple setting adjustment on most apps.
 And whenever you download a new one, make sure to opt out of notifications.
 Most smartphones also have time limit settings where you can choose the amount of time you’re allowed to use social media apps or games before being locked out.